Teen Traveler and I took a few days of her February school break to do some college campus tours in Boston.

 12. Take photos if you’re allowed to.
 At the very least make notes after the tours (Google Sheets is ideal for this).
 This will help you keep track of details you might want to refer to when you’re applying.

 13. Reward yourselves!
-I made sure to book a nice dinner every night.
-Our feet and brains were tired and treating ourselves helped to reenergize us for the next day’s tours.
+I make sure to book a nice dinner every night after a day of tours.
+Our feet and brains are usually tired and treating ourselves helps to reenergize us for the next day’s tours.

 14. There was never quite enough time for sightseeing when we were done for the day.
 I’d contemplated getting theater tickets for one of the nights we were there and was glad I didn’t; we both would have fallen asleep during the play.